-Resources to plan for post-disaster recovery assist communities in assessing local needs in recovery, carrying out a recovery planning process, and determining projects to support the community’s future vision and priorities.
+Resources for Post-Disaster Recovery Planning are helpful to communities who are assessing local needs in recovery, carrying out a recovery planning process, and determining which projects best support the community’s future vision and priorities.

 FEMA Geoplatform - This database provides geospatial data and analytics in support of emergency management, related to winter storms, floods, tornadoes, hurricanes, and earthquakes.